-Any employee eligible to vote in a provincial or municipal election or a referendum shall have four consecutive clear hours during the hours in which the polls are open, in which to cast their ballot.
+Any employee eligible to vote in a provincial, municipal, or Indigenous government election or a referendum shall have four consecutive clear hours during the hours in which the polls are open, in which to cast their ballot.

 Any employee eligible to vote in a federal election or referendum shall have three consecutive clear hours during the hours in which the polls are open, in which to cast their ballot.